-Diuretics (water pills) -- Because rosemary can act as a diuretic, it can increase the effects of these drugs.
-That can raise your risk of dehydration.
+Diuretics (water pills) -- Rosemary can act as a diuretic, raising your risk of dehydration.
+It can increase the effects of diuretic drugs, including:

 - Furosemide (Lasix)

-Lithium -- Because of its diuretic effects, rosemary might cause the body to lose too much water and the amount of lithium in the body to build up to toxic levels.
+Lithium -- Because of its diuretic effects, rosemary might cause the body to lose too much water, and the amount of lithium in the body can build up to toxic levels.

 Angioni A, Barra A, Cereti E, Barile D, Coisson JD, Arlorio M, et al. Chemical composition, plant genetic differences, antimicrobial and antifungal activity investigation of the essential oil of Rosmarinus officinalis L. J Agric Food Chem.
 2004;52(11):3530-3535.

 Atsumi T, Tonosaki K. Smelling lavender and rosemary increases free radical scavenging activity and decreases cortisol level in saliva.
 Psychiatry Res.
 2007;150(1):89-96.

 Bakirel T, Bakirel U, Keles OU, Ulgen SG, Yardibi H. In vivo assessment of antidiabetic and antioxidant activities of rosemary (Rosmarinus officinalis) in alloxan-diabetic rabbits.
 J Ethnopharmacol.
 2008 Feb 28;116(1):64-73.

 Blumenthal M, Goldberg A, Brinckmann J. Herbal Medicine: Expanded Commission E Monographs.
 Newton, MA: Integrative Medicine Communications; 2000:326-329.

 Cheung S, Tai J. Anti-proliferative and antioxidant properties of rosemary Rosmarinus officinalis.
 Oncol Rep. 2007 Jun;17(6):1525-1531.